LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowAPI/tutorials/multi-dialog.md

 }
 ```

-### Step 6 - Consumer subscribes to the messaging events of the conversation - SubscribeMessagingEvents
+### Step 6 - Consumer Subscribes to the Messaging Events of the Conversation - SubscribeMessagingEvents

-Use the ``conversationId`` value you got in the previous step to populate the ``dialogId`` as well.
+Use the `conversationId` value you got in the previous step to populate the `dialogId` as well.

 ```json
 {"kind":"req","id":"2","type":"ms.SubscribeMessagingEvents","body":{"dialogId":"__YOUR_CONVERSATION_ID__","conversationId":"__YOUR_CONVERSATION_ID__","fromSeq":0}}